awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.md

   + db\.r5\.large

 Only General Purpose SSD storage is supported for RDS on Outposts DB instances\.
 For more information about DB instance classes, see [DB instance classes](Concepts.DBInstanceClass.md)\.

+Amazon RDS manages maintenance and recovery for your DB instances and requires active capacity on the Outpost to do so\.
+We recommend that you configure N\+1 EC2 instances for each DB instance class in your production environments\.
+RDS on Outposts can use the extra capacity of these EC2 instances for maintenance and repair operations\.
+For example, if your production environments have 3 db\.m5\.large and 5 db\.r5\.xlarge DB instance classes, then we recommend that they have at least 4 m5\.large EC2 instances and 6 r5\.xlarge EC2 instances\.
+For more information, see [Resilience in AWS Outposts](https://docs.aws.amazon.com/outposts/latest/userguide/disaster-recovery-resiliency.html) in the *AWS Outposts User Guide*\.

 ## Customer\-owned IP addresses for RDS on Outposts<a name="rds-on-outposts.coip"></a>